-Conveying with flexible screws is common in industry leading some to look at the equipment as a commodity item; but that is far from true.
-Heavy duty flexible screws are more rugged than the standard and last longer, meaning less maintenance and downtime, and therefore have lower replacement expenditures.
+Conveying with flexible screws is common in industry-leading some to look at the equipment as a commodity item; but that is far from true.
+Heavy-duty flexible screws are more rugged than the standard and last longer, meaning less maintenance and downtime, and therefore have lower replacement expenditures.
 These rugged flexible screws generally come with two-year guarantees against twisting out, unraveling or breaking.

 Where mechanical conveyors fall flat is the life of the equipment.
-Because mechanical conveyors contain more moving parts than pneumatic conveyors, maintenance costs are much higher and machinery is more susceptible to unscheduled downtime: More moving parts also means more difficult to clean, making them less desirable in sanitary conditions.
-High-purity applications which cannot accept any foreign contamination, will not utilize flexible conveyors due to the plastic conveyor tube which can degrade over time.
+Because mechanical conveyors contain more moving parts than pneumatic conveyors, maintenance costs are much higher and machinery is more susceptible to unscheduled downtime: More moving parts also mean more difficult to clean, making them less desirable in sanitary conditions.
+High-purity applications that cannot accept any foreign contamination, will not utilize flexible conveyors due to the plastic conveyor tube which can degrade over time.
 Aero-mechanical conveyors are constructed with food-grade components, but nevertheless have disc wear over extended periods of time.

 Regardless of the downfalls, sometimes, mechanical conveyors are the only sensible cost-friendly solution.
 While pneumatic conveyors are a gentle method to move most materials, when there are legitimate concerns about material degradation, as is the case of moving a fragile cereal product or pet food, a bucket elevator is ideal for that, despite higher maintenance costs and parts replacement.

 Another example where mechanical conveyors are more suitable is when customers need to transfer 5000 lbs.
 (2268 kg) an hour, but only have 3 feet (1m) of headroom above the equipment to which they are transferring.
-The options are to either put the vacuum receiver on the roof and build a structure around it and modify the building, or use a mechanical conveyor.
+The options are to either put the vacuum receiver on the roof and build a structure around it and modify the building or use a mechanical conveyor.

 When pneumatic systems make more sense to an operation, but ceiling height is a problem, integrating both pneumatic conveyors and mechanical conveyors is the solution.
-An example of this type of application is when a manufacturer wanted a pneumatic system to load a lossin-weight feeder, but the feeder was in such a place that a vacuum receiver would not fit above it.
+An example of this type of application is when a manufacturer wanted a pneumatic system to load a loss-in-weight feeder, but the feeder was in such a place that a vacuum receiver would not fit above it.
 The solution was to transfer the material from bulk bags to a vacuum receiver that then discharged material into a rigid screw, and then the rigid screw conveyed it up at a 45-degree angle to the loss in weight feeder to replenish that feeder because there wasn’t enough headroom above it.

 The controls of the auger integrated into the pneumatic conveyor system and then that system interfaced with the loss-in-weight feeder because when the loss-in-weight feeder indicates it needs more product, the pneumatic system conveys and discharges product to replenish the feeder.

-Situations like nominal head room above equipment, the need for high speed transfer with minimal energy consumption, and transferring friable materials tend to be the most common advantages for mechanical conveyor use whether it is an aero-mechanical, a flexible screw, a rigid screw or bucket elevator.
+Situations like nominal headroom above equipment, the need for high-speed transfer with minimal energy consumption, and transferring friable materials tend to be the most common advantages for mechanical conveyor use whether it is an aero-mechanical, a flexible screw, a rigid screw or bucket elevator.